jkingportfolio/CI_PP3_Taco_Trailer/README.md

 #### Menu

-The Menu feature will display a tablulated format of all items available for order.
-The menu has 5 options, Add item, remove item, preview order, cancel order and complete order.
+The Menu feature will display a tabulated format of all items available for order.
+The menu has 5 options: Add item, remove item, preview order, cancel order and complete order.

 <details>
 <summary>Menu image</summary>